When and where is the Spring edition of All Those Food Market?

 I have a gastronomic project / I’m a DJ / I’m a ceramicist / … how can I participate in one of the All Those events?

 Thank you for your interest!
-You can write an email to hello@allthose.org telling us more about your project and as soon as the festival is over we will send you information.
+You can write to hello@allthose.org telling us more about your project, and once the festival is over we will send you more information.